 Perhaps the S6 is a little too similar to the rest of the competition (it looks stunningly like an iPhone at the bottom) but at least there's the Galaxy S6 Edge for those that want a really unique-looking device.

-The iPhone has a different pricing structure in the UK, in that the 16GB option is £539 (with obviously less storage), the same price as the S6 for 64GB, but only £699 for the 128GB model.
+The iPhone 6S has a different pricing structure in the UK, in that the 16GB option is £539 (with obviously less storage), the 64GB model is £619 and the 128GB model is £699.
 In the US, it's always $50 cheaper.
 Samsung could alter this match-up at any moment with an expected Galaxy S6 price drop.

 Why the comparison?
-The main reason is that Samsung is finally starting to charge a higher premium than the iPhone, where traditionally the undercut has been on of its key selling points in the Apple vs Samsung debate consumers go through.
+The main reason is that Samsung was finally starting to charge a higher premium than the iPhone, where traditionally the undercut has been one of its key selling points in the Apple vs Samsung debate consumers go through.

 And there's a smaller battery on board than last year, which instantly makes me worry when the screen resolution has been bumped up to give us the sharpest display on the market.